 What are you waiting for?
 Sign up with Robinhood and get your free stock today!
 I’ll receive a free stock too when you sign up.
 Heh heh, that’s why it’s great to have a blog.
 I have an online platform where I can spread this kind of news and we both benefit.
 Here is my tutorial on how to start a blog and why you should.
 Everyone should have a blog to help track their personal goals.
 It’s been extremely useful for me and blogging might change your life too.

-I’m sure you’re curious what kind of stock you can get so I’ll update what stocks I receive below.
+I’m sure you’re curious what kind of stock you can get so I’ll share my Robinhood portfolio below.
+These are all the stocks I received from referring new users.

-What do you think about this free trading model?
-Did you sign up to get a free share?
+Do you have a Robinhood account?
+If not, you should sign up to get a free share?
 Let us know what you got.